Arriving Soon: Incredible New Journeys for 2023 & 2024!

 Seamlessly blending luxury small ship cruising and intimate cultural discovery, our 5-star fleet offers an authentic sailing experience steeped in world-class amenities to make your journey unforgettable.
 The Ocean Odyssey will be berthing in ports of the places you’ll visit for minimal tendering for our guests.
-Certain ports may require tendering to and from the ship, but the small size of our vessels gives our travelers access to exclusive ports, less queuing, and more time to spend onshore in each destination.
-And with fewer travelers onboard, you’ll have more impactful interactions and Cultural Discoveries with locals, Tour Directors, lecturers, and more.
+The small size of our vessels gives our travelers access to exclusive ports, less queuing, and more time to spend onshore in each destination.
+And with fewer travelers onboard, you’ll have more impactful interactions and Cultural Discoveries with locals, Cruise Director, Program Manager, Concierge, lecturers, and more.

 In all, 53 included features and Cultural Discoveries help you discover the true nature of each destination you visit.
 Explore some of the world’s most iconic sites — like Rome’s historic center, the lost city of Pompeii, and Monte Carlo of Monaco, as well as the most picturesque hideaways along the Mediterranean — like UNESCO-protected Alberobello with its iconic domed-roof homes, or the tiny island nation of Malta and its UNESCO-listed capital.

 When you return from a day of exploration, indulge in the numerous amenities of the Ocean Odyssey.
 Treat yourself to a massage or a soak at the onboard spa, get energized in the gym, or sip a cocktail on the panoramic sundeck.
 Our small passenger-to-crew ratio ensures optimum service, and if you want to explore more on your own, our complimentary onboard Concierge can help you customize your adventure.